timer-machine/Grocery/en/qa.md

 - Read phone status and identity (**Only on Android Lollipop: 5.0、5.1.
 For other system versions, it's not used and invisible**): for pausing all timers when there is an incoming phone call.
 - Control vibration: for reminding by vibrating
 - Install shortcuts: for creating timer shortcuts and starting timers with one click.

-## Screen behavior won't work

-Screen uses the system [Text-to-sppech] function.
-Please configure [Test Text-to-speech] in this app\'s settings, then select [No] to enter system settings.
-Use proper engine and right language and download voice data if you need it to work offline.

 ## Turn off all notifications